Ethiopia: Peace increasingly elusive as violence escalates | DW | 24.11.2021

 Growing pressure from the international community to end the violence is falling on deaf ears.
 As the conflict escalates, Prime Minister Abiy Ahmed himself is now on the front lines to personally conduct war operations.

-Ethiopia's Prime Minister Abiy Ahmed, a Nobel Peace Prize winner and former soldier, arrived on the front lines of the ongoing Tigray conflict on Tuesday, according to a government spokesperson.
+Ethiopia's Prime Minister Abiy Ahmed, a Nobel Peace Prize winner and former soldier, arrived on the front lines of the ongoing Tigray conflict on Tuesday as a government spokesperson officially announced Wednesday.
 No details have been given on his precise location

-Abiy's decision is being widely interpreted as an attempt to mobilize Ethiopians in the fight against Tigray forces.
+Abiy's decision is being widely interpreted as an attempt to mobilize Ethiopians in the fight against Tigray People's Liberation Front (TPLF) forces.

 "The prime minister believes he has been cornered and that international partners such as the US and the EU are pushing for his removal," Ahmed Soliman from the London-based research institute Chatham House told DW.

-The perceived support of the Tigrayan forces by the West "has been used to stoke this nationalist sentiment to mobilize resistance for the conflict," he added.
+Perceived Western support for the Tigrayan forces "has been used to stoke this nationalist sentiment to mobilize resistance for the conflict," he added.

-In an apparent warning shot to the West, on Wednesday Ethiopia ordered four of six Irish diplomats to leave the country within a week based on Ireland's stance over the conflict.
+For instance, in an apparent warning shot to the West, Ethiopia on Wednesday ordered four of six Irish diplomats in the country to leave within a week's time over Ireland's stance on the conflict.

-Before leaving the capital for the front lines, Abiy again called for every able citizen in the country of more than 110 million people to join the fight.
+Before leaving the capital for the front lines Tuesday, Abiy again called for every able citizen in the country of more than 110 million people to join the fight.

-Tens of thousands of Addis Ababa residents have joined defense groups, and in recent months there have been reports of forced conscriptions.
+Tens of thousands of Addis Ababa residents have joined defense groups, and in recent months there have been reports of forced conscription.

 In view of the armed escalation, hopes for peace talks in the immediate future are waning.